tc39/proposal-string-dedent/README.md

 };
 </pre>

-Inconsistent margins are an early error:
+The behavior when later lines lack the whitespace prefix of the first line, is not yet defined:

 <pre>
-const invalid = ```
+const tbd = ```
-  The first line determines the margin and following lines must start with that whitespace prefix.
+  The first line starts with two spaces but a later line doesn't.
 ```
 </pre>